Extract from Stock and Land Sheep Compendium July 2021

 "Kelso", Pigeon Ponds

-"We have been using Chrome genetics for over 7 years.
+"We have been using Chrome maternal genetics since 2008.
 Our goal at Coolibah has been to develop a consistent line of maternal ewes which are hardy and profitable.
 Chrome rams have enabled us to expand out flock, producing healthy robust ewes with increased fertility and superior mothering ability.
 They are a pleasure to own and manage."